 Florida's Paradise Coast is a wild region waiting to be explored by motor, sail, paddle or foot.
 During the summer months, you might have the place to yourself, with little restrictions, just the 24 hours we call a day.

-Terry Tomalin writes for the Tampa Bay Times and is a member of the Outdoor Writers Association of America.
-He is also VISIT FLORIDA's Boating and Fishing Expert.
+Celebrated outdoors writer Terry Tomalin wrote for the Tampa Bay Times and was a member of the Outdoor Writers Association of America.